azine/email-bundle/README.md

 for the mails to be sent.

 ## Installation
-To install AzineGeoBlockingBundle with Composer just add the following to your `composer.json` file:
+To install AzineEmailBundle with Composer just add the following to your `composer.json` file:

 ```
 // composer.json